manoelcyreno/test-samples/README.md

 2. Create a temporary structure of sample code
 3. Copy this structure to "src" folder.
 4. Delete the temporary structure.

+## How Run after step above?

+### Run by line command.

+`./gradlew cucumberTest` into the root folder or into the functionalTest folder.

+### Run by IDE.

+`runTest.java` into the src/functionalTest/java/com/liferay/samples/functional/test folder.

 ## Goal of wiki project